 As described in MR Ch.9 s.3.6, the settlement of energy traders participating with a boundary entity resource under the day-ahead market, as well as other energy import transactions and energy export transactions scheduled in the real-time market, will need to be taken into account when determining the appropriate RT_IOG.
 Energy import transactions and energy export transactions for the same market participant, and flowing in the same settlement hour, are considered to be implied linked wheeling through transactions9.
 The IESO will take these day-ahead schedules and implied linked wheeling through transactions into account through the IOG offset process described below in order to determine the RT_IOG for each settlement hour.
-The market participant is only compensated for real-time market energy import transaction.
+The market participant is only compensated for real-time market energy import transaction quantities of energy that do not form part of a linked wheeling through transaction.